Nicholas Blincoe

-Nicholas Blincoe is an English author, critic and screenwriter.
+Nicholas Blincoe (born 1965) is an English author, critic and screenwriter.
 He is the author of six novels: Acid Casuals (1995), Jello Salad (1997), Manchester Slingback (1998), The Dope Priest (1999), White Mice (2002), and Burning Paris (2004).
 He was a founding member of the New Puritans literary movement and co-edited (with Matt Thorne) the anthology All Hail The New Puritans (2000) which included contributions from Alex Garland, Toby Litt, Geoff Dyer, Daren King, Simon Lewis, and Scarlett Thomas.

 Early life

 Blincoe was born in Rochdale, Lancashire, in 1965.
 After briefly studying art at Middlesex Polytechnic he attended the University of Warwick where he studied Philosophy, gaining a PhD in 1993.
+His doctoral advisor was the controversial philosopher Nick Land, who Blincoe has since denounced.
 The thesis, entitled Derrida and Economics: The Economics of Depression, explored the relationship between political sciences and economic theories, with particular reference to the philosophy of Jacques Derrida.